boyac/boyac/README.md

 **Hi there 👋**

 ：）
-How much can I charge for a proven concept investment strategy?
+- How much can I charge for a proven concept investment strategy? （Investment Universe: US market)